Kalamazoo River water or watershed scenery in Michigan

 Check the Comstock flow, recent rain, water-trail access, and Michigan Eat Safe Fish guidance.

-Are there special regulations on the Kalamazoo River?+
+Are there special fishing rules on the Kalamazoo River?

 Statewide Michigan rules apply, but consumption guidance and local access restrictions are just as important.